teaching-on-testbeds/repro-DNS/README.md

 cd /env/nsd_attack
 nsd -c nsd.conf -d -f nsd.db
 ```
 to turn on the attack server.
-You can check if the nsd process is running with the `ps aux | grep nsd` command.

-From another terminal in the docker environment, query the resolver with a malicious query:
+From another terminal in the docker environment, query the resolver with the malicious query:
 ```bash
 dig attack0.home.lan
 ```